Hawaiideveloper/difficult-calls/index.md

 ---

 ## Getting Started:
 Please feel free to read the page and its following pages.
 However if you know how things work, and want to use our services.
-Please click the link here entitled [begin_services](pages_to_begin_service)
+Please click the link here entitled <a href="#Begin Services">begin_services</a>.

 Thank you for visiting my site where I and a few other [bonded](how_we_are_bonded) and [insured](how_we_are_licensed)small guys help you get your time back and remove the need to talk to people.